Freshman Fernando leads unbeaten Maryland past Jackson State

 Jeremiah Jefferson scored 11 points for Jackson State (1-3), which has lost all of three of its games against Division I opponents this season.

 The Terps dominated the interior, outrebounding the Tigers 44-27.
 They had 16 offensive rebounds to Jackson State’s 13 defensive rebounds, and held a 24-15 advantage in second-chance points.

 The Tigers shot 30 percent from the field, the fourth team Maryland has held to less than 40 percent this season.

 Jackson State: The Tigers, picked to finish third in the Southwestern Athletic Conference, won’t face another power conference team the rest of the regular season.
-That’s probably for the best, especially since SWAC preseason defensive player of the year Treshawn Bolden (back) has yet to play this season and is not expected back until Jan.
-1.
+That’s probably for the best, especially since SWAC preseason defensive player of the year Treshawn Bolden (back) has yet to play this season.

 Maryland: Nickens produced his second double-digit scoring outing of the season after having one such game all of last season.
 The senior reserve’s improvement is a welcome sign for a team that could face Syracuse, Purdue, Illinois and possibly Texas Christian in the next 14 days.